Foreign Rights List

 With expert, feather-light brushstrokes, Thomas Müller acquaints us with the lives of this large and beautiful bird.
 The narrative section is supplemented with additional valuable information about black storks, cranes and herons.

-Rights sold to France, Denmark, The Netherlands/Belgium, Spain and China
+Rights sold to France, Denmark, The Netherlands/Belgium, Spain, China and Latvia

 Thomas Müller